 If you've been following the blog, you know how much I love anything that can be made using an air fryer...samosas, aloo gobi, french fries, garlic bread, lamb chops, you name it.
 The possibilities are endless.

-These air fryer fish sticks are another delicious air fryer recipe.
+These air fryer fish fingers are another delicious air fryer recipe.
 And no, they're not pre-made, frozen fish sticks.
-They're fully homemade fish sticks that are tender in the middle, golden-brown and crispy on the outside, and so easy to make!
+They're entirely homemade, breaded fish sticks that're tender in the middle, golden brown, and crispy on the outside, and so easy to make without the hassle of deep frying!

 Air Fryer Facts: You can find a detailed guide on an Air Fryer - how it works, which one to buy, and what all you can cook in it, in this article: How Does an Air Fryer Work?